-- 1. General procedures completed before administering medication by any route: - O Staff must begin by washing their hands and assembling equipment necessary for administration.
+- 1. General procedures completed before administering medication by any route:

+- O Staff must begin by washing their hands and assembling equipment necessary for administration.

-- O The individual's monthly medication sheet is reviewed to determine what medications are to be administered and staff removes the medication from the storage area. - Staff will compare the medication sheet with the label of each medication for the following: - Right person - Right medication - Right date - Right time - Right route - Right dose - Right documentation - o If there is a discrepancy, the medication will not be administered.
-Instructions will be verified by contacting the nurse, pharmacist, or prescriber. - O Staff will compare the label with the medication sheet for the second time. - o Immediately prior to the administration of any medication or treatment, staff will identify the individual and will explain to the individual what is to be done. - O Staff will compare the label with the medication sheet for the third time before administering it, according to the specific procedures below, to the person. - O After administration, staff will document the administration of the medication or treatment or the reason for not administering the medication or treatment. - Staff will contact the nurse or prescriber regarding any concerns about the medication or treatment, including side effects, effectiveness, or a pattern of the individual refusing to take the medication or treatment as prescribed. - o Adverse reactions will be immediately reported to the nurse or prescriber. - 2.
+- The individual's medication administration record is reviewed to determine what medications are to be administered and staff removes the medication from the storage area.

+- O Staff will compare the medication administration record with the label of each medication for the following:

+- Right person

+- Right medication

+- Right date

+- Right time

+- Right route

+- Right dose

+- Right documentation

+- o If there is a discrepancy, the medication will not be administered.
+Instructions will be verified by contacting the nurse, pharmacist or prescriber.

+- Staff will compare the label with the medication administration record for the second time.

+- o Immediately prior to the administration of any medication or treatment, staff will identify the individual and will explain to the individual what is to be done. - O Staff will compare the label with the medication administration record for the third time before administering the medication to the individual.
+Medication administration will be done according to the procedure below. - o After administration, staff will document the administration of the medication or treatment or the reason for not administering the medication or treatment. - Staff will contact the nurse or prescriber regarding any concerns about the medication or treatment, including side effects, effectiveness, or a pattern of the individual refusing to take the medication or treatment as prescribed. - o Adverse reactions will be immediately reported to the nurse or prescriber. - 2.
 General procedures completed after administering medication by any route: - O Staff will throw away all disposable supplies and place all medications in the locked medication storage area/container prior to leaving the area. - O Staff will wash their hands.